Tutors42Lyon/cpp-beginners-workshop/README.md

 }
 ```

-Let's break this program down to introduce some core-concepts :
+Let's break this program down to introduce some core-concepts:

 ```cpp
 #include <iostream>